thomasloven/hass-favicon/README.md

 - Add a "Favicon" integration

 - Enter what you want the title of the Home Assistant interface page to be, and the URL of the icons you wish to change.
-E.g. `favicon URL: /local/favicons/favicon.ico`, `iOS icon URL: /local/favicons/180x180.png`.
+For the App icons there must be at least one specified.
+E.g. `favicon URL: /local/favicons/favicon.ico`, `iOS icon URL: /local/favicons/180x180.png`, `App icon 1024px URL: /local/favicons/1024x1024.png`.

 - Press submit